HatTheJack/Eat-the-World/README.md

 # Eat the World

-An Idle game about being very very hungry
+An Idle game about being a very very hungry ...thing

 v0.0.00000000000000000000000000000000000000000000000000000000000000000001